bzigterman/bzigterman.github.io/projects/weather.md

 - 33°
 - 23° dew point
-- Clear
+- Cloudy
-- 70% humidity
+- 63% humidity
-- 10 mph wind
+- 11 mph wind
-- 21% cloud cover
+- 100% cloud cover
 - 13 AQI 🟩
 - 1.2 inches of snow and 0.02 inches of rain expected in the next 72 hours